 Without realising it, I chose my profession at eleven years old.
-At that age Michal Jackson was hot and I had to know what he was singing.
+When I was that age, Michael Jackson was hot and I just had to know what he was singing.
 Night after night I went to my room with my Enigma, the dictionary, to decipher his message to me.

 My baby‘s always dancin‘